 Projects to be carried out in Program Year 45 are listed below.
-Please see Appendix A for list of funded activities associated with Program Year 45 projects.
+Please see Appendix A for list of funded activities associated with the original Program Year 45 annual plan projects.
+Activities to be funded with the CDBG-CV funds will be identified at a later date via subsequent application periods and review.